zachmccabe/briars/docs/index.md

 layout: kaoliang5_article
 title: Laughing Lost in Briars
 date: 2020-05-25
-description: Laughing Lost in Briars
+description: I do this to remind myself of the remarkable world right in front of me.

 ---